fiskurgit/oppenstore/README.md

 ## Projects

 Source code should be publically available for all projects.
 No project should make use of any Google Services API or remote Google service.
-All projects should run without issue on [LineageOS](https://lineageos.org/).
+All projects should run without issue on [LineageOS](https://lineageos.org/) or any other de-Googled Android fork.

 Projects currently available in ÖppenStore: